tkem/cachetools/docs/index.rst

    :meth:`__setitem__` and :meth:`__delitem__`.

 .. autoclass:: FIFOCache(maxsize, getsizeof=None)
-   :members:
+   :members: popitem

    This class evicts items in the order they were added to make space when necessary.

 .. autoclass:: LFUCache(maxsize, getsizeof=None)
-   :members:
+   :members: popitem

    This class counts how often an item is retrieved, and discards the items used least often to make space when necessary.

 .. autoclass:: LRUCache(maxsize, getsizeof=None)
-   :members:
+   :members: popitem

    This class discards the least recently used items first to make space when necessary.

 .. autoclass:: MRUCache(maxsize, getsizeof=None)
-   :members:
+   :members: popitem

    This class discards the most recently used items first to make space when necessary.

 .. autoclass:: RRCache(maxsize, choice=random.choice, getsizeof=None)
-   :members:
+   :members: choice, popitem

    This class randomly selects candidate items and discards them to make space when necessary.